1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Longitude is measured from 0° (Prime Meridian) up to 180° East or West.

-27. The maximum value of longitude is:
+27. The maximum value of longitude is_____________.

 A) 90°